 A tear trough deformity occurs when the junction between the cheek and the lower eyelid is not smooth.
 The lower eyelid can act as an awning that casts a shadow on the skin below.
 This results in a dark appearance of the lower eyelid and a perceived deeper groove at the lid/cheek junction.
 This condition is associated with facial aging; however, tear trough fillers are a great solution for restoring a well-rested and more youthful appearance.

-At Arkansas Plastic Surgery in Little Rock, Dr. Young is well versed in tear trough filler injections.
+At Arkansas Plastic Surgery in Little Rock, board certified plastic surgeon Dr. Young is well versed in tear trough filler injections.
 While this area is one of the tougher areas to address correctly due to the very thin nature of the lower eyelid skin and the vessels that run superficially in the lower eye, you can trust our highly experienced team.

 A tear trough filler is an injectable treatment that’s used under the eyes to add volume beneath the eyelids.
 By adding precise amounts of filler, the tear trough deformity can be made smooth so that the contour is improved and thus the appearance of the lower eyelid.
 Not all filler is appropriate for this location due to the thin nature of the skin, and only a skilled and precise injector should perform this procedure.

 You may be a good candidate for tear trough fillers if you:

 - Have mild to moderate grooves/hollowness under the eyes

 - Have unwanted dark circles under the eyes

 - Have healthy skin